How your personal information is used and managed

 - any person at your request or with your consent.

-Without limiting who we may exchange personal information about you with, we use Google Analytics services to improve and analyse website and app experiences.
+We use Google Analytics services to improve and analyse our website and app experiences.

 We may share information with Google for that purpose.
 When you use: